tomcl/ADDIE/README.md

    * fake (F# build automation tool)
    * fable (F# to js compiler)
    * paket (alt dotnet package manager to Nuget)
-* Next all the project Dotnet dependencies (`paket.dependencies` for the whole project, selected from by the `paket.references` in each project directory, are loaded by the `paket` packet manager.
+* Next all the project Dotnet dependencies `paket.dependencies` for the whole project, selected from by the `paket.references` in each project directory, are loaded by the `paket` packet manager.
 * Finally fake runs `build.fsx` (this is platform-independent) which uses `npm` to install all the node (Javascript) dependencies listed in `package.json`.
 That includes tools like webpack and electron, which run under node, as well as the node libraries that will be used by needed by the running electron app, including electron itself.
 These are all loaded by the `npm` packet manager.

 ## Getting Started

-If you just want to run the app go to the [releases page](https://github.com/tomcl/issie/releases) and download and run the latest prebuilt binary for your platform (Windows or Macos).
-Issie will require in total about 200M of disk space.
+If you just want to run the app go to the releases page and download and run the latest prebuilt binary for your platform (Windows or Macos).
+Addie will require in total about 200M of disk space.

-* Windows: unzip \*.zip anywhere and double-click the top-level `Issie.exe` application in the unzipped files.
+* Windows: unzip \*.zip anywhere and double-click the top-level `Addie.exe` application in the unzipped files.
 * Macos: Double click the dmg file  and run the application inside the folder, or drag and drop this to install.
     * The binaries are not signed.
 You will need to [perform a one-off security bypass](https://www.wikihow.com/Install-Software-from-Unsigned-Developers-on-a-Mac).

-Issie installs and runs without making system changes - all of its code is inside the directory you download.
-You can delete this and replace it by a later version of Issie.
+Addie installs and runs without making system changes - all of its code is inside the directory you download.
+You can delete this and replace it by a later version of Addie.
 Each design sheet is stored in a similarly named file under the porject directory.
 The subdirectory `backup` there contains a large numbers of backup snapshots for design recovery.
-These are not needed for Issie operation so you can delete them - or even the whole `backup` directory, if you wish.
+These are not needed for Addie operation so you can delete them - or even the whole `backup` directory, if you wish.

-Issie binaries will not run (in some cases) from a networked file location (found on many cluster machines).
-If you have this problem navigate to the top-level directory containing the Issie binaries in a command window and type `issie.exe --no-sandbox`.
-See https://github.com/tomcl/issie/issues/125 for details.
+Addie binaries will not run (in some cases) from a networked file location (found on many cluster machines).
+If you have this problem navigate to the top-level directory containing the Addie binaries in a command window and type `Addie.exe --no-sandbox`.

 ## Getting Started as Developer